BestTimesToVisit.com Logo

 What are some lesser-known spots that locals love?

 What's the deal with parking in LA?
-Any tips for visitors?
+Any tips for avoiding parking nightmares?

 Are there any specific cultural customs or etiquette points I should be aware of?

-Angelenos are generally pretty laid-back, but being mindful of personal space on public transport is a good idea.
-Also, tipping is customary in restaurants (around 15-20%), and many service industries.
-Learning a few basic Spanish phrases can be helpful, as Spanish is widely spoken in many parts of the city.
+Angelenos are generally pretty laid-back, but being mindful of personal space on public transport is appreciated.
+Also, remember that tipping is customary in restaurants (around 15-20%), and many establishments are cash-only, so it's wise to carry some cash.

 Ready to Plan Your Trip?